This page may contain compensated links. For more information read our disclosure policy here

 Bananas are a great-tasting source of fibre, so even a small serving a day, especially for a young child, will help keep you regular.

-The best thing about these coconut and banana ice blocks is that if you feel like something a little different, you can easily adapt the recipe to include things like berries or even choc buds.
+The best thing about these coconut and banana popsicles is that if you feel like something a little different, you can easily adapt the banana popsicle recipe to include things like berries or even choc buds.
 If you prefer your fruit nice and smooth, check out my Breville Boss To Go Review, it’s the perfect blender for purees and smoothies!

 Love bananas?
 Check out these banana jaffle recipes or this flourless white chocolate slice with orange blossom and banana!